Documentation

 When a monitoring check triggers an alarm (Warning or Critical), you can use the AI Analyze feature.
 The AI will examine the check's output and system context to diagnose the root cause and suggest immediate remediation steps.

 The system includes built-in Predictive Monitoring capabilities enabled by default.
-Using advanced algorithms like Linear Regression (for disk usage) and Holt's Linear Trend (for CPU/Memory), the agent analyzes historical telemetry data to forecast future resource usage.
+Using advanced algorithms, the agent analyzes historical telemetry data to forecast future resource usage and prevent outages.

 AI Documentation